danrot/master-thesis/01_introduction.md

 There are also some differences regarding the feature completeness between the storage layers, because not every feature can be implemented storage agnostic.
-For instance versioning is currently only implemented in the Jackrabbit storage layer, because versioning is already managed by Jackrabbit.
+For instance, versioning is currently only implemented in the Jackrabbit storage layer, because versioning is already managed by Jackrabbit.
 The focus of this thesis is to add versioning support to the Doctrine DBAL storage layer.

 The implementation of versioning in the Doctrine DBAL layer would result in some advantages for Sulu.
 Since Sulu is an open source project, it should run